ACIDBURN2501/status/README.md

 meson compile -C builddir
 ```

+The `--buildtype=debug` can be included for the setup step to enable the debug
+version of the build.

 ## Running Unit Tests with Meson

 The project has a small suite of unit tests that can be ran using the following